quyxishi/rikma/README.md

 ```
 $ python rikma.py -d
 ```
-* Encrypt all folders in your path
+* Encrypt/decrypt all folders in your path
 ```
 $ python rikma.py -e -a
+$ python rikma.py -d -a
 ```
 * Get help
 ```